experimentarium/times/docs/part-2/06-equations.md

 - The model uses a general discount rate *d(y)* (year dependent), as well as technology specific discount rates *d~s~(t)* (period dependent).
 The former is used to: a) discount fixed and variable operating costs, and b) discount investment cost payments from the point of time when the investment actually occurs to the base year chosen for the computation of the present value of the total system cost.
 The latter are used only to calculate the annual payments resulting from a lump-sum investment in some year.
 Thus, the only place where *d~s~(t)* intervenes is to compute the Capital Recovery Factors *(CRF)* discussed further down.

-For convenience, we summarize below the notation which is more especially used in the objective function formulation (see Section {numref}`%s <notational-conventions>` for general notes on the notation) .
+For convenience, we summarize below the notation which is more especially used in the objective function formulation (see {numref}`section %s <notational-conventions>` for general notes on the notation) .

 #### Notation relative to time